CosmeValera/CosmeValera.github.io/content/blog/2024-08-02-develop-with-vite.md

 +++
-title = "Develop with Vite"
-template = "blog-post.html"
-description = "Development and challenges when launching a Vite project using the Module Federation plugin"
+title = "Develop with Vite in MF" template = "blog-post.html" description = "Development and challenges when launching a Vite project using the Module Federation plugin"
 +++